histolab/histolab-box/README.md

  - https://docs.docker.com/engine/install/ubuntu/
  - https://docs.docker.com/docker-for-windows/install/

+### Check your installation

+#### Mac OSX and Linux

+Open a command-line terminal, and try out some Docker commands.

+Run `docker version` to check that you have the latest release installed.

+Run `docker run hello-world` to verify that Docker is pulling images and running as expected.

+#### Windows

+Open a command-line terminal like PowerShell, and try out some Docker commands!

+Run `docker version` to check the version.

+Run `docker run hello-world` to verify that Docker can pull and run images.

+### Run histolab-box

 Once docker is up and running on your machine, you need to pull the official histolab-box docker image from [dockerhub](https://hub.docker.com/r/histolab/histolab-box) using the command:

 ```shell